BloxSQL/RaikinsModules/README.md

 ### Overview

-The `GlobalVar` module provides functionality to manage global and package-specific variables.
-It allows for adding, removing, and retrieving variables both globally and within specific packages.
+The `GlobalVar` module provides a simple mechanism for managing global variables within a Lua environment.
+It supports adding, removing, and retrieving global variables, making it useful for managing shared state across different parts of an application.

 ### Usage